yilundu/gem/README.md

 # Learning Signal-Agnostic Manifolds of Neural Fields

 This is the uncleaned code for the paper Learning Signal-Agnostic Manifolds of Neural Fields.
-The code will be cleaned shortly.
+The cleaned code will be cleaned shortly.

 ## Downloading Data

-Please utilize the following link to download the underlying models and data used in the paper.
+Please utilize the following [link](https://www.dropbox.com/s/601riehyvyw8uz2/data.tar.gz?dl=0) to download the underlying models and data used in the paper and extract it in the root directory.
+Please download the 3D shape dataset from [here](https://github.com/czq142857/IM-NET).

 ## Demo